liamblake/mphil-thesis-code/README.md

 - `sde-linearisation-bounds`: the standalone repository used to generate all figures for Chapter 3 ('Characterising SDE linearisations: the numerics').
 These figures were also used in the submitted article *The convergence of stochastic differential equations to their linearisation in small noise limits*, available as a preprint on arXiv [here](https://arxiv.org/abs/2309.16334).

+- `gabc`: the computation of the stochastic sensitivity field for the Gromeka-Arnold-Beltrami-Childress flow, to produce figure in Section 4.3.2.

 - `benes-sde`: the demonstrative implementation of the Gaussian mixture model on Benê's SDE in Chapter 4 ('A Gaussian Mixture Model').

 - `gulf_stream`: